Nidhish-Agarwal/E-Commerce/README.md

 - Have created a frontend form to update the product
 - Have learned how to connect the frontend to backend to update the product
 - Have used useNavigate hook to go back to the home page after successfully updating the product.

+## Milestone - 14

+In this milestone we have added delete product functionality

+### Key Features:

+- Have created a delete product API endpoint
+- Have added a button to the card in order to facitilate the delete function
+- Have used axios in frontend to tell backend to delete that particular product
+- After deletion fetching the rest of the products to update the home page